tuxnam/ML-ICL-Capstone-FinalProject/README.md

 The project consist of:
 - This README file introducing the project (README.md)
-- A model card descibing the models used in more details (model_card.md)
+- A model card descibing each model used in more details, the trade-offs, performances and hyperparameters
+  - Model_card-SVM.md - Support Vector Machines model
+  - Model_card-GradientBoosting.md - Gradient Boosting model
+  - Model_card-RandomForest.md - Random Forest model
 - A more detailed analysis of the dataset (data_sheet.md)
 - A set of Jupyter Notebooks with the actual code:
   - DataAnalysis-Cleaning.ipynb - The first notebook, used for data analysis and cleansing
   - Model-SVM.ipynb - The first model, support vector machines
   - Model-GradientBoosting.ipynb - The second model, gradient boosting
-  - Model-RandomForest.ipynb - The third model, random forests
+  - Model-RandomForest.ipynb - The third model, random forest
 - A folder with the raw dataset (RawData/)
 - A folder with the cleansed dataset (CleanData/)